Xamarin Component Submission Guide

 - PDF for offline use

 Let us know how you feel about this

 The Component Store was launched in March 2013, as part of the Xamarin 2.0 launch, with the aim of helping developers get their apps built faster and to add great features without a lot of work.
 The store has a catalog of stunning UI controls, charts and graphs, beautiful themes, cloud services, and other powerful features that you can add to your app in minutes.
-The Component Store is integrated into both Xamarin Studio and Visual Studio so that components can be added to your app with just a few clicks.
+The Component Store is integrated into Visual Studio so that components can be added to your app with just a few clicks.
 This document gives you an in depth look at the process of creating a component and provides all the information needed to build, bundle and submit your components to the Xamarin Component store.

 These guidelines are to assist you when submitting your component so that you are able to steer clear of any pitfalls and make sure that your submission will be approved as quickly as possible.
 We want you to be proud of your component, and hopefully following these guidelines will go some way in helping you achieve that.
 We want users of your component to be excited using it in their app.
 We want the Xamarin Component Store to build better relationships between the Xamarin/C# community.

 This document is by no means exhaustive.
 As we review components, inevitably new questions will be presented, and these guidelines will be updated accordingly.

 Always use your best judgement when submitting a component, but if you do have any questions, please email us!